 To see the Guernsey Revenue Service guidance click here.

-Until late November and the issuance of the guidance noted above, there was no official guidance on economic substance issues relating to the COVID-19 pandemic in Guernsey.
-A note “Board Meetings and Economic Substance Requirements Guidance” was circulated by Guernsey International Business Association (GIBA) on 16 March 2020 in relation to what local companies need to do to operate in light of the restrictions on travel, reductions in numbers of face to face meetings and the possibility of persons needing to self-isolate and yet still comply with their obligations under the economic substance rules.
+A note “Board Meetings and Economic Substance Requirements Guidance” was circulated by Guernsey International Business Association (GIBA) in relation to what local companies need to do to operate in light of the restrictions on travel, reductions in numbers of face to face meetings and the possibility of persons needing to self-isolate and yet still comply with their obligations under the economic substance rules.
 GIBA consulted with the GSCCA and the Guernsey Revenue Service to create this guidance (GIBA Guidance) but as such that guidance was not official.

 The Guernsey Revenue Service has stressed that documentation is key so, for example, the minutes of each board meeting where directors cannot attend in person due to travel restrictions should state the exact reasons, and copies of business travel policies should be kept with the minutes.
 The Guernsey Revenue Service fully expects that the EU Code Group will raise queries about what happened during the pandemic, and so document retention is key.